fullstack-storyteller/digital-clock-kinectic/README.md

 # Digital Clock - Kinetic

-The idea for this project came from the CountToN project i did initially. if you look at that project, I'm displaying the number 0 to 9 using clock dials (kinetically using clock dials).
+The idea for this project came from the CountToN project i did initially.
+If you look at that project, I'm displaying the number 0 to 9(kinetically using clock dials).
 So I thought what is the practical application of this counter application.
 Hence, a digital clock.

 ## The project is live at: